Koi Angelfish Care: Mine Lived With Goldfish for Years

 Tank Requirements & Habitat

-Height is more important than length.
-A 30-gallon tall aquarium is a good starting point for a pair, but a 55-gallon tank or larger is highly recommended for a small group or a community setup.
-The height allows them to swim comfortably without their long fins dragging on the substrate.
+Height matters more than length.
+A 29-gallon tall aquarium (18 in of height) is the minimum for a pair, but 55 gallons or larger is highly recommended for a small group or community, giving them room to swim without long fins dragging on the substrate.
+Tall plants like Amazon Swords and Vallisneria, plus vertical or branching driftwood, provide cover and spawning surfaces.

 Water Parameters